jordanmmck/GodModeToken/readme.md

-# Solidity contract 2
+# God Mode Token

-Token with god mode.
+- [x] Solidity contract 2: Token with god mode.
 A special address is able to transfer tokens between addresses at will.